eCAL SHM Layer

 From the SHM file the private memory of each subscriber

-Usually there is no issue with that.
 Copying the payload from the memory file before executing the subscriber callback results in better decoupling, so the publisher can update the memory file with the next message while the subscriber is still processing the last one.
 Small messages will be transmitted in a few microseconds and will not benefit from zero-copy.

 If it comes to very large messages (e.g. high resolution images) however, copying really matters and it can make sense to activate eCAL’s zero-copy mode.
-With zero-copy, the communication would look like this:

 Multi-buffering mode (optional)#